devoidingreality/SPAWN/Documentation/FastTravel/README.txt

 	Generally, one Room ("Ru") is measured as a 72x72 stud area.
 Room coordinates are represented with the dictionary { X = %d, Y = %d } where "%d" represents an integer (whole number).
 This means that inputting 50 on the X text box and -100 on the Y text box will teleport you to { X = 50, Y = -100 }.

 	At the moment, teleports will only succeed if you enter integers that are divisible by 10 without the help of "external add-ons."
 This is because Terminals can only transport objects to other Terminals; and a Terminal is only present in Rooms whose coordinates are both divisible by 10 (or -10).

 	The program will not crash if you input a float (decimal number) into any text box (for example: { X = -2.5, Y = 5.5 }).
 Teleporting to non-integer coordinates, however, yields unpredictable results, most commonly partial temporal misalignment of body segments.
+Operators are advised not to attempt non-integer teleports while organic matter is in contact with the screen.

 	Due to limitations, Terminals can only transport objects to Terminals within 100 Ru in any axis for each teleport.
 Certain "external add-ons" may make optimizations